cesar-guillen/TFM/README.md

 Both CPU profiles automatically pin inference to **all CPU threads except two** (computed at container start, whatever the core count), so the machine stays responsive while a report is being mapped.

-**Apple Silicon (M-series) Macs / ARM64**: the whole stack runs natively on `linux/arm64` — the frontend lockfile ships every platform's native binaries (esbuild/Rollup), and every backend dependency and the `ollama/ollama` image have arm64 builds, so no source compilation is needed.
+**Apple Silicon (M-series) Macs / ARM64**: the whole stack runs natively on `linux/arm64`; the frontend lockfile ships every platform's native binaries (esbuild/Rollup), and every backend dependency and the `ollama/ollama` image have arm64 builds, so no source compilation is needed.
 Use the **No GPU** profile (`docker-compose.cpu.yml`, or `docker-compose.basic.yml` on ≤8 GB): the GPU override is NVIDIA-only, and a Mac's Metal GPU isn't reachable from inside a Docker container anyway, so inference runs on CPU.
-(Docker Desktop on a Mac builds and runs arm64 containers by default — don't force `platform: linux/amd64`, which would run everything under slow x86 emulation.)
+(Docker Desktop on a Mac builds and runs arm64 containers by default; don't force `platform: linux/amd64`, which would run everything under slow x86 emulation.)

 Tip: to make your profile stick so plain `docker compose up` / `docker compose down` uses it, add a line to `.env`, e.g. `COMPOSE_FILE=docker-compose.yml:docker-compose.cpu.yml`.

-(Every other setting has a working default baked into `docker-compose.yml`; create a `.env` only to override them — ports, model names, `MAP_WORKERS`/`OLLAMA_NUM_PARALLEL` parallelism.
+(Every other setting has a working default baked into `docker-compose.yml`; create a `.env` only to override them: ports, model names, `MAP_WORKERS`/`OLLAMA_NUM_PARALLEL` parallelism.
 Values set in `.env` win over profile defaults.)

 - Frontend: http://localhost:5173
 - Backend: http://localhost:8000 (`/health`, `/api/ingest`, `/api/chat`, `/api/matrix`)